-In the early stages of keratoconus, vision problems can be corrected with glasses or soft contact lenses.
-As keratoconus progresses, you may have to be fitted with special rigid gas permeable contact lenses.
-Advanced keratoconus may require surgery.
+Vision problems can be corrected with glasses or soft contact lenses early on in the condition.
+As keratoconus progresses, you may have to be fitted with rigid gas permeable contact lenses or other types of contact lenses.
+Advanced keratoconus may require a cornea transplant.

 Signs and symptoms of keratoconus may change as the disease progresses.
 They include: